This content mentions body image or generally discusses weight, eating disorders, anxiety and depression, which some people may find triggering.

 - What help is available?

 Anorexia nervosa (commonly referred to as anorexia) is an eating disorder and a serious mental health problem.
 Someone with anorexia often has an intense fear of gaining weight and may have a distorted view of their body, thinking they’re fat even when they’re underweight.

 People often think anorexia is about dieting, but it’s more complicated than that.
 It’s linked to low self-esteem, negative body image and many other factors.

 Anyone can be affected by anorexia.
-While it’s more commonly reported by young women, anorexia is increasingly being reported by men and boys, women over the age of 40, and in children as young as seven.
+While young women more commonly report it, anorexia is increasingly being reported by men and boys, women over the age of 40, and children as young as seven.

 What are the symptoms of anorexia?

 - afraid of putting on weight or being fat

 - as though your body is bigger or a different shape than it really is

 - that you have very high standards for yourself or you are a perfectionist

 You may also underestimate or deny that you have a problem, even after you’ve been diagnosed.